 Speaking of downtime, it’s expensive.
 Gartner pegs the cost at thousands of dollars per minute.
 Rigorous control of downtime can, therefore, avoid tens or even hundreds of thousands of dollars in spending each year, but that’s only the beginning of the cost advantage for continual data center maintenance.
 It can also deliver:

-- Lower capital and operating expenditures by getting your hardware assets repaired rather than buying expensive new gears.
-There are many companies that provide you this service.
+- Lower capital and operating expenditures by getting your hardware assets repaired rather than buying expensive new gear.
+Many companies provide you with this service.

 - More granularly targeted spending based on unbiased input regarding hardware lifecycle and optimal replacement timeframes — plus well-founded recommendations on the best hardware investments, not manufacturer-driven sales pitches